nickname1234567891/AlgonquinXProject-Meeting-Minutes/Meeting Minutes-20181026.md

 ## Next Week<br>
 Date of next meeting: 2018/11/02<br>
 Next time note taker : Yuri<br>
-Next time meeting place: P2<br>
+Next time meeting place: J204<br>
 ### Agenda Items
-  * Have 5 minute stand up said about how project going first. - *actions by: name*<br>
+  * Have 5 minute stand up said about how project going first. - *actions by: All Member*<br>
-  * See the project going and discuss the encounter problem. - *actions by: name*<br>
+  * See the project going and discuss the encounter problem. - *actions by: All Member*<br>